akeneo/root-helpcenter/content/terms.md

 **“Professional Services”**
 means Project Success Assistance (“PSA”), training, consulting and/or custom services (upon Statement of Work) to be provided by Akeneo.

+**“Shared Catalogs”**
+means an Akeneo Product that allows you to create a secure portal to share product catalogs using a self-service model.

+**“SKU”**
+means an industry standard definition referring to one product.
+It refers to the Stock Keeping Unit.
+SKUs are used by stores, catalogs, e-commerce vendors, service providers, warehouses, and product fulfillment centers to track inventory levels.
+Each SKU is created inside of Akeneo for the purpose of ensuring a consistent product experience across every product that the Akeneo customer is managing.

 **“Statement of Work” or “SoW”**
 means a document entered into by and between Akeneo and Customer (including Affiliates of either party that enter into a Statement of Work) that refers to this Agreement and describes the activities and deliverables for any Professional Services.